-Why am I sharing this Disney's Princess and the Frog beignets recipe?
-Well, several years ago, we were sent a copy of Disney's Princess and the Frog to watch.
+Why am I sharing Tiana's beignets recipe from Princess and the Frog?
+Well, many years ago, we were sent a copy of Princess and the Frog to watch.

 I enjoyed the animation, Randy Newman’s music, and references to the culture and food of New Orleans, especially the beignets!